firesharkstudios/butterfly-server/docs/README.md

 ```
 ### Modifying Data

+A [IDatabase](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.IDatabase.html) instance has convenience methods that create a transaction, perform a specific action, and commit the transaction as follows...

 ```cs
 // Execute a single INSERT and return the value of the primary key string id = database.InsertAndCommitAsync<string>("employee", new {